OWASP/CheatSheetSeries/cheatsheets/Credential_Stuffing_Prevention_Cheat_Sheet.md

 ## Defense in Depth & Metrics

-While not a specific technique or technology, it is important to implement defenses that consider the impact of individual defenses failing.
-As an example, client-side defenses, such as device fingerprinting or Javascript challenge, may be spoofed or otherwise defeated and other defenses should be implemented to account for this.
+While not a specific technique, it is important to implement defenses that consider the impact of individual defenses _failing_.
+As an example, client-side defenses, such as device fingerprinting or Javascript challenges, may be spoofed or otherwise defeated and other defenses should be implemented to account for this.

-Additionally, each defense layer should generate metrics regarding volume, identified or mitigated attack volume and metadata such as IP address, HTTP header values, etc.  Monitoring each layer of defense for deviations may help identify defense failures or unidentified attacks, as well as the impact of new defense implementations.
+Additionally, each defense layer should generate metrics regarding overall volume, including both detected and mitigated attack volume and allow for filter on fields such as IP address, user agent string, etc.  Monitoring and analyzing these metrics may help identify defense failures or the presence of unidentified attacks, as well as the impact of new defense implementations.

 ### Secondary Passwords, PINs and Security Questions

-As well as requiring a user to enter their password when authenticating, they can also be prompted to provide additional security information such as:
+As well as requiring a user to enter their password when authenticating, users can also be prompted to provide additional security information such as:

 - A PIN
 - Specific characters from a secondary passwords or memorable word